 Mid-Atlantic Christian University models its student life philosophy after the life of Jesus Christ (Luke 2:52).
-Just as Christ grew in wisdom, in stature, and in favor with God and men, the student life staff strives to create and maintain a living and learning environment that will enhance the spiritual, intellectual, social, and physical development of the student body.
-Student life is a team effort of administrators, faculty, staff, and student leaders who provide numerous activities, programs, and events to encourage students in their spiritual development.
+Just as Christ grew in wisdom, in stature, and in favor with God and men, the Student Life staff strives to create a Christ-centered community through student focused programs that foster academic, social, and spiritual development.
+Achieving this mission requires a team effort of administrators, faculty, staff, and student leaders.